oroinc/platform/src/Oro/Bundle/MessageQueueBundle/Resources/doc/buffering_messages.md

 The buffering works in the following way: before sending a message to the message queue, the database transaction is checked whether it is open (including nested) or not.
 If the transaction is not open, the message will be sent right away.
-But when an open transaction is detected, then the message will be stoted to a buffer and it will be sent only after all the transactions (including nested) were committed.
+But when an open transaction is detected, then the message will be stored to a buffer and it will be sent only after all the transactions (including nested) were committed.
 In case if the transaction is rolled back the buffer is cleared up without sending them.